Explainer: Inside the plans for Trump's expanded travel ban

 Trump is seeking re-election in November and has made immigration restrictions a central focus of his 2020 campaign.

 The revised ban could appeal to Republican voters and Trump’s stance will contrast with the current crop of Democratic candidates.
-A 2017 survey by Politico-Morning Consult found that 83 percent of Republican voters backed the policy.
+A survey by Politico-Morning Consult released on Wednesday found that 73 percent of Republican voters backed the policy.

 The announcement of the ban’s expansion is expected to come as soon as this week, according to a Department of Homeland Security (DHS) official who requested anonymity to discuss the process.
 The timing is close to the third anniversary of its original release, which occurred within days of Trump’s January 2017 inauguration.